OpenDataServices/os4d/docs/components/index.md

 #### Description

 Codelists are lists of terms that are provided as part of a standard in order to ensure that values of fields where there are a limited range of options are properly limited in the data, and that concepts map correctly between datasets.
 For example, a codelist might specify currency codes, to avoid US Dollars being referred to as "$" in one data set and "USD" in another.

+Codelists are traditionally lists of codes which are given specific meaning in a particular context - such as the ISO 3166 country code lists, where the code "UK" is given the meaning "United Kingdom".

+In data standards, the term has often been expanded to include lists where the codes and the terms are the same (e.g. “English” stands alone, rather than having a code “EN”).

-Codelists can be open or closed - open codelists allow values to be added, while closed codelists do not permit additions
+Codelists can be *open* or *closed* - open codelists allow values to be added, while closed codelists do not permit additions.

+Codelists can be either *internal* or *external* to a data standard.
+Internal codelists are supplied by, and governed alongside, the data standard.
+External codelists are supplied by, and governed by, a body that’s separate from the data standard.

 #### Examples